-A. Yes, students in this program may apply to transfer up to a total of 9 semester units from comparable coursework completed at approved institutions within the last two years.
+A. Yes, students may apply to transfer up to a total of 15 semester units from comparable coursework completed at approved institutions.
 Applicants seeking transfer credit must pay the \$55 Transfer Credit Evaluation Fee and include full transcripts and course descriptions with their application to the program.